 - Peek-a-Bangs: Her hair will sometimes cover her right eye.

-- Red Is Heroic: Sort of.
-The first part of her name is Red, and her color scheme mostly consists of the color, but she's a bit more of an Anti-Hero.
+- Red Is Heroic: The first part of her name is Red, and her color scheme mostly consists of the color.
+Although, she can be rebellious sometimes.

 - Sentai: Her team, the Hue Troop, is basically the Power Rangers, complete with poses and animal themed vehicles.

 - Super Speed: It's implied she has this as shown in "Back in Red Action" when she took a pack of gum from Enid's hand before she could notice it and in "Red Action to the Future" when her older self was awarded for accomplishments such as destroying 10,000 Borgs in 0.2 seconds and protecting 20,000 civilians under 0.1 seconds.